danieltjw/aifutures/README.md

 - Preservation of life
     - Humans have informational value and harming us (or turning us into paperclips) will reduce it
-- Exploration mindset over Exploitation (Survival)
+- Exploration over Exploitation (Survival)
-    - leads to increase information density
+    - leads to increase informational value
         - even failed explorations will have informational value
     - support a post-basic-scarcity world to increase exploration
         - automate most conventional work